 School endeavour to support all families and learners to ensure they are able to attend school as often as possible.
 During long term absences school ask that families remain in contact with them.
 We will continue to offer as much support as possible, with the aim of ensuring the learner returns to school as soon as they can.

-If attendance falls below 85% families will be invited to an attendance clinic at school with the Education Welfare Officer, Medical Lead and Pastoral Officer.
+If attendance falls below 85% families can be invited to an attendance clinic at school with the Education Welfare Officer, Medical Lead and Attendance Officer.